trajepl/pando_raw/related/Semantic Similarity from Natural Language and Ontology analysis.md

-# Survey:emantic Similarity from Natural Language and Ontology analysis
+# Survey: semantic Similarity from Natural Language and Ontology analysis
 ---